ChakirALIEdu/head-md-soft-robots/head-md-soft-robots/process/Week 4/robots/Firewall Extenders.md

 On the borders of flat surfaces.
 Walls, tables, etc.

 ##  For who is it?
 Those that desire to extend the surface area of their workspace and those that wish to create new "doors" to set further boundaries.
+Young adults that live with multiple people and struggle with their own privacy and intimate spaces.

 ## How does it work?
 Countless sticks are adorned on the edge of, for example, a table.
 Those sticks rise up when you get nearer, due to its motion censors detecting your closeness.
 They rise up to 90°.
 They remain this way for a while and can be locked into place.
 When approached suddenly, they tilt upwards to 270° and deploy their cushions hidden underneath, protecting people from hitting themselves on the edge of a table.